RapidSoftwareSolutions/Marketplace-Ghost-Package/README.md

 | password    | String     | User password.

 ## Ghost.getAllPosts
-The getAllPosts endpoint allows you to browse all published posts on a particular blog.
+The getAllPosts endpoint allows you to browse all published posts on a particular blog.By default it returns a paginated set of 15 published posts in reverse chronological order (newest first) and excludes pages.

 | Field       | Type  | Description
 |-------------|-------|----------